Torstein-Eide/Raspberry_pi_throttle/README.md

 sudo chmod +x trottled.sh
 ```
 ## Run without password promt

+The following commands, expect that the user running the script is part of the `users`group, run `groups` to list your current groups.
 ### manuall
 ```shell
 echo "%users ALL=(ALL) NOPASSWD: /usr/bin/trottled.sh" |  tee /etc/sudoers.d/RASP-trottled